vsem/vsem/README.txt

 		This can be automatized by adding

 		run(fullfile(vsempath,'toolbox/vsemStartup.m'))
-								% where vsempath is VSEM's folder.

-		to Matlab 'startup.m' file, usually located in
+        where vsempath is VSEM's folder, to Matlab 'startup.m' file, usually located in

 		fullfile(matlabroot, 'toolbox/local')